delta/codecharacter-server-2022/README.md

 ### Setup

 1. Clone the repo and open in IntelliJ Ultimate.
+2. From the project root directory,run ```./gradlew installGitHooks``` to install git-hooks
-2. Press `Ctrl+Alt+Shift+S` and make sure the JDK version is 17.
+3. Press `Ctrl+Alt+Shift+S` and make sure the JDK version is 17.
-3. Press `Ctrl+Alt+S` and go to `Build, Execution, Deployment -> Docker` and make sure docker is configured correctly/
+4. Press `Ctrl+Alt+S` and go to `Build, Execution, Deployment -> Docker` and make sure docker is configured correctly/
-4. Copy `server/src/main/resources/application.example.yml` to `server/src/main/resources/application.yml`.
+5. Copy `server/src/main/resources/application.example.yml` to `server/src/main/resources/application.yml`.
 If you want to use docker instead, copy the `server/src/main/resources/application.docker.example.yml` to `server/src/main/resources/application.yml`.
-5. The run configurations will be available in the top bar:
+6. The run configurations will be available in the top bar:

    ![Run Configurations](https://i.imgur.com/pO2SrPd.png)

 ### Run Configurations